sakthiuma/Online-Shopping-website/README.md

   like the menu page, food order page, food delivery page, gift brochure page.
     The menu page has a list of the food items along with the pictures of the ingredients.
 In food order page, the user can add the food items to the cart,modify the cart.
 After ordering the food, the user is redirected to the delivery page.
       This website is a rough depticition of the already running food ordering website.

-    PREREQUSITES:
+   # Prerequsites

   Any webserver to run the website.
   Java environment(both jdk,jre to be installed)
   MySql database and its jar file